E2open Parent Holdings Inc. (ETWO): Skating on Thin Ice? We Know the Answer

 ETWO’s Market Performance

-ETWO stocks went down by -8.33% for the week, with a monthly drop of -6.16% and a quarterly performance of -11.61%, while its annual performance rate touched -3.04%.
-The volatility ratio for the week stands at 4.11% while the volatility levels for the past 30 days are set at 3.75% for E2open Parent Holdings Inc..
-The simple moving average for the period of the last 20 days is -6.01% for ETWO stocks with a simple moving average of -7.88% for the last 200 days.
+ETWO stocks went up by 9.92% for the week, with a monthly jump of 5.61% and a quarterly performance of -18.06%, while its annual performance rate touched 11.88%.
+The volatility ratio for the week stands at 5.23% while the volatility levels for the past 30 days are set at 4.10% for E2open Parent Holdings Inc..
+The simple moving average for the period of the last 20 days is 8.99% for ETWO stocks with a simple moving average of 5.17% for the last 200 days.

 Analysts’ Opinion of ETWO